becarpenter/book6/3. Coexistence with Legacy IPv4/Translation.md

 The following figure illustrates such a scenario.
 <img src="./vasilenko-IPv4aaS.svg" width="auto" height="auto"/>

-- 464XLAT is a popular translation technology now because it has a natural synergy with NAT64 (which is highly desirable by itself) and because it is the only solution supported on mobile devices.
+- 464XLAT is the widely preferred translation technology now because it has a natural synergy with NAT64 (which is highly desirable by itself) and because it is the only solution supported on mobile devices.
 The centralized NAT64 engine is called PLAT, and is the same \[[RFC 6146](https://www.rfc-editor.org/info/rfc6146)] as for ordinary NAT64.
 The client side is called CLAT, and is typically a stateless NAT46 translation \[[RFC 7915](https://www.rfc-editor.org/info/rfc7915)].

 - DS-Lite was the most popular technology for a considerable period of time.

 - Lw6o4 has not gained significant market adoption.

-- Technically, MAP-E/T is stateless with many related advantages: no need for logs, possible to implement on routers.
+- Technically, MAP-E amd MAP-T are stateless with significant related advantages: no need for logs, possible to implement on routers.
 But MAP needs a rather big IPv4 address space to be reserved for all clients (even when disconnected) and MAP is not available by default on the majority of Mobile OSes.
 As a result, MAP has a small market share.

-Network Prefix Translation (NPT) \[[RFC 6296](https://www.rfc-editor.org/info/rfc6296)] is a special technology available only in IPv6.
-It exchanges prefixes between “inside” and “outside” of the translation engine and modifies the IID.
+Network Prefix Translation (NPTv6) \[[RFC 6296](https://www.rfc-editor.org/info/rfc6296)] is a special technology available only in IPv6.
+It exchanges prefixes between “inside” (private network) and “outside” (public network) of the translation engine and modifies the IID.
 The IID is changed so as preserve the transport layer checksum despite the prefix change.
 Hence, it is transparent for all transport layer protocols.
-The principal difference between NPT and classical NAT is that it permits connection initiation in both directions.
+In principle it would, for example, allow a site using ULA addresses \[[2.
+Addresses](../2.%20IPv6%20Basic%20Technology/Addresses.md)] to communicate with global IPv6 addresses, but with some of the disadvantages of classical IPv4 NAT.
+The principal difference between NPTv6 and classical NAT is that it permits connection initiation in both directions.
 However, it is not fully transparent for applications that embed IP addresses at high layers (so-called “referrals”).
-Hence, it may not be considered end-to-end transparent.
+Hence, it cannot be considered end-to-end transparent.